A Level Drama students reduce audience to tears with performance of Bye Bye Baby

 “Giving form to the hidden world of emotion and imagination” - Shared Experience

-As part of the devising process, we carried out extensive research, not only uncovering the historical facts surrounding mother and baby homes in the 1960’s, but also explored the social, cultural and political context, all of which influenced our drama.
-From true stories about the biology of bunny rabbits used to teach sexual education, to the religious orders condemning approach to unmarried mothers - all was key to our understanding of the era and the construction of our characters.
-A major turning point, within the development, was talking to a lady who had been to the mother and baby home on Bateman street called ‘Ely Diocesan Maternity Home’.
-She gave us a first-hand account of life in these homes describing the monotonous routines of the days and allowing us to get a sense of the everlasting pain of separation from your baby.
+As part of the devising process, we carried out extensive research, not only uncovering the historical facts surrounding mother and baby homes in the 1960s, but also explored the social, cultural and political context, all of which influenced our drama.
+From true stories about the biology of bunny rabbits used to teach sexual education, to the condemning approach of religious orders to unmarried mothers - all was key to our understanding of the era and the construction of our characters.
+A major turning point within the development was talking to a lady who had been to the mother and baby home on Bateman street called ‘Ely Diocesan Maternity Home’.
+She gave us a first-hand account of life in these homes, describing the monotonous routines of the days and enabling us to get a sense of the everlasting pain of separation from your baby.

 “The conclusion [was my favourite part], where the gauze became the babies in swaddling clothes and was then opened to reveal nothing.
 It was a powerful expression of loss”